|

 By completing the details of the task you will achieve at least a pass mark.
 By imaginatively and creatively considering how you might implement the task originally you can add value to your submission, and this added value may increase your mark significantly.
 Even when making videos of short demonstration tasks try to consider musical and performance criteria.

-- Submit a copy of the files to the i-Centre by 5pm on Wednesday 9th May 2012
+- Submit your logbook to the i-Centre by 2pm on Tuesday 8th May 2018

 |